11 Core Relationship Values Every Couple Must Have

 Simply put, communication is the way we talk to each other.
 There is substantial evidence showing the importance of communication for relationship success.

-Studies show that both men and women alike value affectively oriented skills as more important than instrumental skills.
+Studies show that both men and women alike value effectively oriented skills as more important than instrumental skills.

 It could be because how we approach the situation and treat our partner when things go south has an immense effect on how they feel about us, our relationship, and themselves.